Application Timeline

 Admissions Interview

 During our holistic review process, you may be invited to participate in an interview.
 These interviews will happen throughout the admissions cycle starting in the fall semester.
 The Office of Admissions and Financial Aid will contact applicants directly to set up a virtual interview with one of our admissions counselors.
-Completion of an interview does not guarantee acceptance.
+Completion of an interview is not required, but is strongly encouraged.

 Reapplicants